seij-net/yagrid/README.md

 | [item-add](./src/plugins/item-add/Readme.md)  | Provides a toolbar button to add an item.
 When user clicks, an editable row opens to edit the item.
 Provides confirm, cancel button and a temporary item to be able to cancel. |
 | [item-edit](./src/plugins/item-edit/Readme.md)  | Provides row editing features.
 A button triggers row editing, then user can validate or cancel the row.
 Also manages a temporary item to be able to cancel. |
 | [item-delete](./src/plugins/item-edit/Readme.md)  | Provides row button to delete item, confirm and cancel buttons. |
+| [empty-message](./src/plugins/empty-message/Readme.md) | Displays a custom empty message or component if data is empty

 Each plugin comes with its own documentation.
 Be sure to take a look at it